Springfield's Puppy Veterinarians

 We strongly recommend having your puppy spayed (female) or neutered (male).
-We recommend spaying or neutering your puppy at 4 to 6 months of age.
+Our veterinarians recommend spaying or neutering your puppy at 4 to 6 months of age.
 A spay procedure involves removal of both ovaries and the uterus from the abdominal cavity.
 A neuter procedure removes the testicles from the scrotum.
-Spaying or neutering your pet at a young age significantly decreases health and behavior problems, and both procedures are available at our comfortable animal hospital in Springfield, MO.
+Spaying or neutering your pet at a young age significantly decreases health and behavior problems, and both procedures are available at our comfortable animal clinic in Springfield, MO.

 We recommend a high-quality diet for your puppy.
 Not only can the kibble be easier on puppy teeth, your pet will also digest a premium food more completely.
 With thorough digestion the pup will have less frequent, firmer stools, helping with potty training.
 You will waste less food and ultimately save money feeding a premium food.

 Feed your puppy two to three times each day, depending on the age, breed, and size of your puppy.
 Consult the package for a feeding guide and discuss with the doctor the specific nutritional needs of your puppy.

 Food refusal can be a sign of illness, so please contact us if this occurs.